jackcary/vermontgo/help.md

 - Please be patient as some players may have technical or connection difficulties depending on Internet service quality.
 If the time runs out on the game, you win by default.

 ## Our game started with the wrong settings/color/handicap, now what?
-- Communicated with your opponent via chat that the settings are wrong.
+- Communicate with your opponent via in game chat that the settings are wrong.
 Resign the game and start/setup a new game with the correct settings.
-Please try to do this quickly so that the round can finish on time.
+Please try to do this quickly so that the rounds can finish on time.

 ## How do I finish the game to determine the result?
 - The game ends when both players pass or if one player resigns or runs out of time.
 For this tournament, determining and marking which stones are alive/dead at the end of the game is both players' shared responsibility.
 If there is a dispute (i.e., "is it seki?"), try to agree on an answer before you contact the tournament organizers.
 The organizers have the final say on all game results.